Social media engagement insights, news, and tips.

 As the famous internet expression goes: "Haters gonna hate."
 So as a business, why should you be concerned about what only a handful of people are saying about your brand?

 Social media is inherently public.
 It's not just your personal channel or your personal account being attacked in the worst cases, questioned in the best cases.
-When a brand expresses itself on social media, it's doing more than simply posting and managing content.
-On social media, brands engage their true fans, inform prospecting customers, and build community.
+When a brand expresses itself on social media, it's doing more than simply posting and managing online content.
+On social media, brands engage their true fans, inform prospecting customers, and build online communities.

 Social accounts act as your brand's representatives.
 When your posts and comments get attacked online by so-called "haters," it's not just your work that is under attack; it's your brand, your fans, and your existing and future customers.
 That's why you, as a content manager, need to make sure that the brand image you are broadcasting on the world wide web is consistent with your brand's DNA- its personality, its tone, its roots, and its values.

 Social media moderation refers to the review and management of activities performed on a social media platform.
-User-generated content (UGC) on a brand's social media accounts often requires action, whether by responding, reporting, or removing.
+User-generated content (UGC) on a brand's social media accounts may require actions, whether by responding, reporting, or removing.
+This maintains a healthy and positive community.

 Studies have shown that over 70% of customers have visited social media sites to get information.
 This percentage is made up of customers across the buyer journey, including new customers, customers in the consideration phase, returning customers, and loyal customers.
 Therefore, your brand must ensure it caters to its entire audience on social media by providing valuable information and by looking out for misinformation, such as false referral codes on user comments.